huffman442/Waterfalls/README.md

 ﻿# Waterfalls
 This is a roguelike game using ruby programming language built during the Academy PGH program.

+Right now in the middle of making this a vanilla JavaScript program.
+This is to adjust some things, making the shark move asychronous to the boat moving.
+Also will be easier to deploy to a website.

 TO-DO List:
 * Add a health system & bar
 * Add pirate ships that shoot projectiles